 File List had been renamed to Name Mangler in February of 2008.
 Let's leap ahead in time five years to February of 2013, which is when we released Name Mangler 3:

 And that's what triggered Mr. Kerschner's ire.
-Apparently, he noticed that Name Mangler now has large document icons, and the settings are on the right.
+Apparently, he noticed that Name Mangler now had large document icons, and the settings were on the right.

 Where have you read that before?

 Aside: We dropped the arrows.
 Rob liked them, but I thought they were too repetitive, and I got my wish.
 Instead we now have little status lights that tell you about the validity of your configuration for each file individually.